saip009/gre-words/README.md

 # Mnemonic Helper!
 These programs here will help you to memorise word lists for GRE with ease.
-Thanks to [mnemonics](http://www.mnemonicdictionary.com/) presented by various people!
+Thanks to [mnemonics](http://www.mnemonicdictionary.com/) provided by various people!

 ### Requirements
  - [Python 2.7.x](https://www.python.org/downloads/)